Samman-Pali/gopher-client/README.md

-# COMP3310 Indexing a Gopher 🎉
+# COMP3310 Assignment 2 - Indexing a Gopher 🎉

-## Work of Samman Palihapitiya
+## 2024 Semester 1 - Samman Palihapitiya

 > For this assignment, you need to write your own gopher client in C, Java or Python.
 The client will need to 'spider' or 'crawl' or 'index' a specified server, do some simple analysis and reporting of waht resources are there, as well as detect, report and deal with any issues with the server or its content.